mSaify/MeasureEngine/README.md

-# MeasureEngine
+# Building a Big Data Measure Engine

-# Building a Big Data Measure Engine  This repository contains code snippets, helper scripts, and working examples in support of the "Building a Big Data Measure Engine" course.
+This repository contains code snippets, helper scripts, and working examples in support of the "Building a Big Data Measure Engine" course.